 Energy, Materials and Environment Research Centre

 Our key research aim is to develop whole energy systems to mitigate climate change.
-We undertake interdisciplinary research focused on the complete energy system, focusing multiscale concepts from materials engineering, policy and governance, storage and demand, across electricity and heat to deliver change in the interplay between energy, economy and society.
+We undertake interdisciplinary research focused on the complete systems, focusing multiscale concepts from materials engineering, policy and governance, storage and demand, across electricity and heat to deliver change in the interplay between energy, economy and society.

 We focus on: